vito8916/supanext-starter-kit/README.md

 1. **Sign Up**: Users can create an account with email/password
    - Email verification is required
+   - Social sign up with Google, GitHub, and Facebook
    - User metadata (name) is stored during registration

 2. **Sign In**: Users can sign in with multiple methods